danthelos/mcp-memory-bank-example/memory-bank/activeContext.md

 # Active Context: Browser-based Snake Game (MVP)

 ## Current Work Focus
-The MVP Snake Game app is now fully scaffolded and implemented in the src/ directory.
-The app is being served locally using Python's HTTP server at http://localhost:5173.
-All core modules (game logic, rendering, input, main entry) and UI are in place.
+Added a persistent leaderboard feature.
+After each game over, if the score qualifies for the top 5, the player is prompted for their name and the score is saved in browser localStorage.
+The leaderboard is displayed in the UI and updates automatically.

 ## Recent Changes
-- Implemented all MVP features in src/
+- Implemented leaderboard logic using localStorage
-- Set up local static server for development
-- Game is accessible and playable in browser
+- Added UI for leaderboard and name input overlay
+- Leaderboard displays top 5 scores (name + score)

 ## Next Steps
-- Test gameplay and fix any bugs
+- Test leaderboard functionality across browsers
-- Ensure accessibility and browser compatibility
-- Polish UI and code as needed
+- Gather feedback on UX and polish as needed

 ## Active Decisions and Considerations
-- Focus on MVP completeness and browser compatibility
-- Use Python HTTP server for local development
+- Leaderboard is limited to top 5 scores
+- Player is prompted for name only if score qualifies
+- Data is stored locally in the browser

 ## Important Patterns and Preferences
 - Modular ES6+ codebase
 - Clear separation of logic, rendering, and input
+- UI elements are accessible and keyboard-navigable
+- Persistent data via localStorage

 ## Learnings and Project Insights
+- Leaderboard adds replay value and engagement
-- Local static server is a simple, effective solution for browser-based games
+- Using localStorage is a simple, effective way to persist scores client-side
-- Early modularization aids maintainability